1. The Supplication of Mary of Our Lord

 From these meditations it can be easily seen that the fruits of the Holy Spirit blossom forth from the practice of the knowledge of these mysteries as partially listed [above] in the Epistle of St. Paul to the Galations saying: “But the fruit of the Spirit is, charity, joy, peace, patience, benignity, goodness, longanimity, mildness, faith, modesty, continency, chastity.
 Against such there is no law.
 And they that are Christ’s, have crucified their flesh, with the vices and concupiscences.
 If we live in the Spirit, let us also walk in the Spirit.”
 [Gal 5:22-25.]

-With the assurance of this practice of the Presence of God as a living prayer, Mary’s beseeching of her Son Jesus in the Temple reinforces our comprehension of the significance of her Motherly attention while seeking the same blessing and adoration of knowledge from the Lord for ourselves.
-The personal experience of God’s saving grace unfolds in us in exactly the same manner through our attention to Our Lady’s careful admonition of faith in, of, and to her Son as the Son of God.
-And this really is an amazing grace to behold!
+With the assurance of this practice of the Presence of God as a living prayer, Mary’s beseeching of her son Jesus in the Temple reinforces our comprehension of the significance of her Motherly attention while seeking the same blessing and adoration of knowledge from the Lord for ourselves.
+The personal experience of God’s saving grace unfolds in us in exactly the same manner through our attention to Our Lady’s careful admonition of faith in, of, and to her son as the Son of God.
+And this really is an amazing grace to believe and behold!

 Regula Pastoralis, 3, 11.